Measures taken by Van Benthem & Keulen in connection with the coronavirus

 - All face-to-face meetings will take place by telephone or online.

-- All IURA ACTUA meetings and other events scheduled up to September 1.
+- All IURA ACTUA meetings and other events are cancelled.
+Some meetings will take place online (in Dutch only).

 With the above measures, we at Van Benthem & Keulen hope to make our contribution to bringing the coronavirus under control.